Better Deep Learning

 In this new eBook written in the friendly Machine Learning Mastery style that you’re used to, discover exactly how to improve the performance of deep learning neural network models on your predictive modeling projects.

-With clear explanations, standard Python libraries, and step-by-step tutorial lessons, you’ll discover how to better train your models, reduce overfitting, and make more accurate predictions.
+With clear explanations, standard Python libraries (Keras and TensorFlow 2), and step-by-step tutorial lessons, you’ll discover how to better train your models, reduce overfitting, and make more accurate predictions.

 About this Ebook: